 How did you rate?

-The 2010 version of our agency productivity survey appeared in the January issue of The Anderson Agency Report.
-For the first time, we also invited those of you who subscribe to this TechTips newsletter to complete the survey.
+The 2011 version of our agency productivity survey appeared in the January issue of The Anderson Agency Report.
+For the second time, we also invited those of you who subscribe to this TechTips newsletter to complete the survey.
 I thought I’d let you know the results.

-This survey is by no means scientific.
+I always emphasize that this survey is by no means scientific.
 The results are not statistically validated.
-Such is the nature of a survey in which participants are self-selected.
-The value of the survey is that it helps agencies get a picture of how they are increasing overall productivity and effectiveness in comparison to my view of what an “ideal” agency would look like.
-I hope you use your results to stimulate discussion on what steps your organization can take to improve productivity, and thus, profits.
+Such is the nature of a survey in which the participants are self-selected.
+The value of the survey is that it can provide an agency a picture of what they are using, or not using, to increase their overall productivity and effectiveness.
+This is all measured against my understanding of how a “model” agency could operate using current technology.

 The results at a glance

-The survey has a total of 83 questions, seven more than last year.
+This year’s survey had a total of 81 questions, two fewer than last year.
 This is a reflection of the continuing rapid change in technology.
-One-half of the questions are about management, administration, and infrastructure.
-Sales, customer service, and communication issues comprised the remaining questions.
+The survey questions are grouped into operational sections: there are questions about management, administration, and infrastructure as well as sales, customer service, and communication.

 Overall, most agencies scored well on the first part of the survey and not as well on the second half.
-We separated TAAR newsletter subscribers from non-subscribers.
+We were able to separate TAAR subscribers from non-subscribers.
 On average, subscribers had higher scores than other agencies.
-The effective use of technology for “back office” functions continues to improve.
-But there is much room for improvement in customer service, marketing and sales, and communication.
-Use of technology tools for marketing and sales continues to yield the lowest scores.

 Haven’t taken the survey?
 It’s not too late.
 Take the survey now.